hujhax/austin-improv-wiki/Brad Temple.md

 **Brad Temple** is an improv performer.

 ## History
 Brad started taking classes at the [[Hideout Theatre]] in September 2006.
-He began classes at [[ColdTowne Theater]] in October 2009, and moved to New York City in March 2012.
-He is currently in the Advanced Study program for both improv and sketch at UCB Training Center in NYC.
+He formed [[The Starter Kit]] with Hideout classmates in early 2007 and was a fairly regular performer in [[Maestro]].
+Brad continued his improv education at [[ColdTowne Theater]] in 2009.
+He also volunteered as a Teaching Assistant for several ColdTowne classes beginning in 2011.

 Brad was the former Managing Director of [[The Austin Improv Collective]].

+In March 2012, Brad moved to New York City to continue training.
+He is currently in the Advanced Study program for both improv and sketch at the Upright Citizens Brigade Training Center.

 ## Troupes
 * [[Dave Matthews Troupe]]